jbranch96/Tic-Tac-Toe-Game/ReadMe.md

         ├── gui_controller.py              		# Handles top-level game logic that requires interaction with the GUI ├── game_logic.py                  		# Handles lower-level internal game logic and game state management └── Py-Tac-Toe_icon.png            		# Icon used in as the application logo

+## Tech Used
+- Python 3.11.5 and Tkinter